 If authorized by Federal regulations or the Federal award, costs incidental to the generation of program income may be deducted from gross income to determine program income, provided these costs have not been charged to the Federal award (Uniform Guidance 2 CFR 200.307(b)).

 Even though the Uniform Guidance references "license fees and royalties on patents and copyrights" as potential sources of program income, this does not apply to colleges and universities.
-"Unless the Federal statute, regulations, or terms and conditions for the Federal award provide otherwise, the non-Federal entity has no obligation to the Federal awarding agency with respect to program income earned from license fees and royalties for copyrighted material, patents, patent applications, trademarks, and inventions made under a Federal award to which 37 CFR part 401,"Rights to Inventions Made by Nonprofit Organizations and Small Business Firms Under Government Awards, Contracts and Cooperative Agreements" is applicable" (Uniform Guidance 2 CFR 200.307(g)).
+"Unless the Federal statute, regulations, or terms and conditions for the Federal award provide otherwise, the non-Federal entity is not accountable to the Federal awarding agency with respect to program income earned from license fees and royalties for copyrighted material, patents, patent applications, trademarks, and inventions made under a Federal award to which 37 CFR part 401 is applicable" (Uniform Guidance 2 CFR 200.307(g)).

 Proceeds from the sale of real property, equipment, or supplies are not program income; such proceeds will be handled in accordance with the requirements of Subpart D—Post Federal Award Requirements of this part, Property Standards 2 CFR 200.311 Real property, 2 CFR 200.313 Equipment, and 2 CFR 200.314 Supplies, or as specifically identified in Federal statutes, regulations, or the terms and conditions of the Federal award (Uniform Guidance 2 CFR 200.307(d)).
 See Policy RA70 – Property & Equipment and Policy BS15 – Disposal and Purchase of Obsolete, Surplus or Scrap University-Owned Equipment, Supplies and/or Materials.